redbillis/Thesis/README.md

 A python based game with pygame.

 Before playing:
-Unzip the "Images.7z" file as an "Images" folder and have it in the same folder with the rest of the files.
+If you are using master branch unzip the "Images.7z" file as an "Images" folder and have it in the same folder with the rest of the files.
+Otherwise you are ok!!

 !!BUTTONS!!